-Much has been spoken recently about ‘privilege.’
+Much has been spoken recently about ‘privilege’ generally and not just educational privilege.
 Not as a word rolling beautifully off the tongue in actress Joanna Lumley’s dulcet tones, but one that COVID-19 and the murder of George Floyd in the US have encouraged many to reflect upon.
 What privilege do we have?
 How do we use it?
 And how can it be used to help others?

 I recognised my privilege years ago and have been trying to use it to support others since then through promoting education and its critical links to equality.
 My privilege was my home, where I was raised by two teachers who instilled a love of learning, critical thought, communication and reason.
 Both were secondary school teachers, passionate about their subjects; one specialising in science and psychology, the other in religious education and sociology.
 Their subjects caused much debate in the home, where neither my brother nor I would be told that we were wrong; we were merely challenged to question our own decision making.
 Examples of these questions were:

 - What was our hypothesis?

 - Was our decision making robust?